kiteco/issue-tracker/vscode/README.md

 # VSCode plugin for Kite

-KiteCode is a plugin that integrates Kite, the programming assistant into Visual Studio code.
+KiteCode is a plugin that integrates Kite, the programming assistant, into Visual Studio code.
 Kite will automagically suggest library usages, point out syntactic errors, and will generally work with you to make (Python) development less painful.